PdxCodeGuild/class_Binary_Beasts/3 JavaScript/labs/lab03b - Multi Color.md

 What you'll need to complete this task:

-- event listeners
+- Event listeners
-- RGB color
+- CSS knowledge of the RGB color property

 **Note**